Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 	        FROM "/Samples/Data/SearchLog.tsv"
 	        USING Extractors.Tsv();

-	The script you just created defines a view named **SearchlogView** in the default database and schema.
-Note that the first statement drops any existing definitions of the view and then creates the version that we want to use.
+	The script you just created creates a new database, set the context to the created database, and defines a view named **SearchlogView**.

 2. The Job View will show an empty job graph, but the Metadata Operations tab will show the operations:
 	![Query 5 Meta Data Ops](/docs/Hands_on_Labs/Images/q5_view_jobview.jpg)